Mabel Burton

 M, #5286, b.
 8 February 1903, d.
 19 December 1958

 Michael Wentworth Beaumont was born on 8 February 1903.1 He was the son of Hon.
 Hubert George Beaumont and Elisa Mercedes Grace.1 He married, firstly, Hon.
-Faith Pease, daughter of Joseph Albert Pease, 1st Baron Gainford, on 29 February 1924.1 He married, secondly, Doreen Christian Davis-Goff, daughter of Sir Herbert William Davis-Goff, 2nd Bt., on 30 December 1935.1 He died on 19 December 1958 at age 55.1
+Faith Muriel Pease, daughter of Joseph Albert Pease, 1st Baron Gainford and Ethel Havelock-Allan, on 29 February 1924.1 He married, secondly, Doreen Christian Davis-Goff, daughter of Sir Herbert William Davis-Goff, 2nd Bt. and Margaret Aimée Scott, on 30 December 1935.1 He died on 19 December 1958 at age 55.1

-Michael Wentworth Beaumont was educated at Eton College, Eton, Berkshire, England.1 He was educated at Oundle School, Oundle, Northamptonshire, England.1 He was educated at Royal Military College, Sandhurst, Berkshire, England.1 He gained the rank of Lieutenant in the service of the Coldstream Guards.1 He held the office of Justice of the Peace (J.P.) for Buckinghamshire between 1927 and 1947.1 He held the office of Member of Parliament (M.P.) for Aylesbury between 1929 and 1938.1 He held the office of Parliamentary Private Secretary between 1931 and 1932, to Parliamentary Secretary to the Board of Education.1 He held the office of Deputy Lieutenant (D.L.) of Buckinghamshire in 1938.1 He was decorated with the Territorial Decoration (T.D.).1 He gained the rank of Major in the service of the 90th (Buckinghamshire and Berkshire Yeomanry) Field Brigade, Royal Artillery (Territorial Army).1 He was Master of Foxhounds, Bicester and Warden Hill between 1945 and 1947.1 He was Master of Foxhounds, Kildare between 1953 and 1959.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated at Oundle School, Oundle, Northamptonshire, EnglandG.1 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.1 He gained the rank of Lieutenant in the Coldstream Guards.1 He held the office of Justice of the Peace (J.P.) for Buckinghamshire between 1927 and 1947.1 He held the office of Member of Parliament (M.P.) for Aylesbury between 1929 and 1938.1 He held the office of Parliamentary Private Secretary between 1931 and 1932, to Parliamentary Secretary to the Board of Education.1 He held the office of Deputy Lieutenant (D.L.) of Buckinghamshire in 1938.1 He gained the rank of Major in the 90th (Buckinghamshire and Berkshire Yeomanry) Field Brigade, Royal Artillery (Territorial Army.)1 He was awarded the Territorial Decoration (T.D.)1 He was Master of Foxhounds, Bicester and Warden Hill between 1945 and 1947.1 He was Master of Foxhounds, Kildare between 1953 and 1959.1

 Child of Michael Wentworth Beaumont and Hon.
-Faith Pease
+Faith Muriel Pease

 Citations